akd82/fa25-portfolio-akd82/_pages/cv.md

   - Created a Model of Apple's Airpods Max
   - Improved Joint Management, Moves Like a Regular Headphone

+- **Fluid Dissection**:
+  *Tasked to Dissect a Pneumatic Impact Wrench*
+  - Found & Used the Relevant Equations for Torque
+  - Created a 4 Minute Video Linked in the Projects Tab

 ---

 #### Work Experience